Gastric balloon Perth

 Non-surgical weight loss treatment in Perth

-Our clinic offers the Orbera balloon program, a clinically tested and proven medical tool for weight loss which has been available on the weight loss market for 20 years.
+Our clinic offers the BIB® balloon program, a clinically tested and proven medical tool for weight loss which has been available on the weight loss market for 20 years and previously known as Orbera.
 It includes a comprehensive 2-part program.

 After 12 months on the program, the average weight loss is approximately 3.1 x the weight patients lost by diet and exercise alone.
 This is a safe, non-surgical, non-invasive, non-permanent, incision-free weight loss option.